 Pin my multipurpose chewy cookie recipe so you don’t lose it…

 And if you like the sound of this recipe sign up for my free recipe ebook.
 In it you’ll find recipes for gluten free Victoria sponge, scones, Yorkshire puddings and lots more.
 You’ll also get my weekly newsletter of recipe inspiration, tips and news…

 - Pre-heat over to 180 degrees/160 fan/gas 4

 - Cream the butter/Stork and sugar together until pale and fluffy.

-Add flour, baking powder and M&M's and bring together until you have a dough
+- Add flour and baking powder and bring together until you have a dough

-- Divide the mixture into 14 balls, or 7 if you want large cookies!
+- Divide the mixture into 7 balls (14 if you want smaller cookies)

-- Place the balls of dough well apart on 2 greased trays and flatten a bit with the palm of your hand.
+- Place the balls of dough well apart on greased baking trays and flatten a bit with the palm of your hand.

-If you have time, chill in the fridge for approx 30 minutes.
+- Chill in the fridge for at least 30 minutes.
 This prevents them from spreading so much

 - Try not to eat them all in one go!